BestTimesToVisit.com Logo

 Local Buses (Ruta)

-These are the workhorses of Puerto Vallarta's transportation, connecting the airport, Marina, Romantic Zone, and outer neighborhoods.
-They're incredibly frequent and an authentic way to experience the city like a local.
+These are the workhorses of Puerto Vallarta's transportation, connecting the airport, downtown, the Romantic Zone, and outlying neighborhoods.
+They're incredibly affordable and run frequently, making them ideal for budget-conscious travelers wanting to experience local life.

 Cost:$10-$15 MXN (approximately $0.50 - $0.75 USD) per ride.